Education, Training and Development Option

 - Written confirmation from the relevant organisation or school that you have registered for the course

 - You may be asked for confirmation of on-going course attendance

 - You are also required to notify the Department when you finish the course.

 Where to apply

-Apply for the Education, Training and Development Option at your Intreo centre or DSP office.
+Apply for the Education, Training and Development Option at your Intreo Centre or Social Welfare Branch Office.